ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/DSLDecisionTree.md

 # DSL Desicion Tree

+This documentation refers to the code implemented (here)[https://github.com/ministryofjustice/laa-claim-non-standard-magistrate-fee-backend/blob/main/app/services/decisions/dsl_decision_tree.rb].

+Look (here)[https://github.com/ministryofjustice/laa-claim-non-standard-magistrate-fee-backend/commit/82a50d76dad2bf6ee8e9c32edbbcce7fe03731f6#diff-603684f9e79565b6842d793e2bfaebf72f76ca1e2a45208d49d02ef7feb0df90] to review against the previous implementation.

 ## What?

-This is a simple DSL that layers on top of the existing DecisonTree code that was used in crime apply.
+This is a simple DSL that implements the same interface as the previous DecisionTree code implementation and as such it the implementation can easiler be swapped out without requiring changes to otehr aspects of the codebase.
+It currently layers on top of the existing DecisonTree code that was used in crime apply.
 Due to this it is fully backwards compatable with the previous implementation.

 ## Why?

 This was created to simplify the expression of the logical flow of the system.
-Basically make it easiler to read, understand and update the flow compared to the previous implementation.
-This has been coupled with an update to the testing helper to again try and make the tests easy to read, understand and update.
+Making it easier to read, understand and update the flow compared to the previous implementation.
+This has been coupled with an update to the testing helper to try and make the tests easy to read, understand and update.

 ## How does it work?

-The basic concept of the descison tree is that given the user has come from some location `A` they are redirected to a new location `B`, this can then be complicated by adding logic such that they would instead be redirected to a different location `C` if a specificed condition is `X` met.
+The basic concept of the descison tree is that given the user has come from some location `A` they are redirected to a new location `B`, this can then be complicated by adding logic such that they would instead be redirected to a different location `C` if a specified condition is `X` met.

-Hense the basic syntax of the DSl is for the previous example is:
+Hence the basic syntax of the DSl for the previous example would be:

 ```
 from(A)